 Animalistic Abomination: The Forgotten Beasts, while procedurally generated, start off with some creature type as a "base" and add random features from there.
 The result is something that resembles a known animal, but has several unique and horrible characteristics that no other beast like that has.

-Animal Wrongs Group: Elves, but for trees (they still eat and tame animals.)
+Animal Wrongs Group: Elves, but for trees (they still tame animals, and eat them if they need to survive.)
 They will be horribly offended when presented with anything made from wood or charcoal.
-They can't tell steel made with charcoal from steel made with mined coal, so they'll take either; but any glass but green glass needs wood ash to turn into pearlash, and beds and bins must be made of wood, so elves are notoriously unpopular.
-This is taken to new extremes when a single wooden decoration will turn an otherwise saleable (and "buy out the whole caravan" valuable) steel craft into grounds for packing up and leaving (and probably laying siege later), and you can't readily tell that this is the case unless you examine every single trade good you offer in minute detail.
+They know nothing of metallurgy, so they can't tell steel made with charcoal apart from steel made with mined coal, so they'll take either.
+Any glass but green glass, however, needs wood ash to turn into pearlash, beds must be made of wood, and wood is the preferred material for bins, so elves are notoriously unpopular.
+Even a single wooden decoration in a craft will make them storm out of the trade depot and probably later send archers to your front gate by hundred.
+This doesn't mean, they can't make all of their crafts from wood, because they can shape them with magic without killing the tree.

-Annoying Arrows: Thanks to the ridiculously granular combat system, well crafted arrows and bolts made from good quality materials are one of the most deadly weapons in the game, due to their ability to easily penetrate and puncture vital organs, making them the bane of most creatures which work on conventional biology.
-However, there are creatures based on Bizarre Fantasy Biology that may not have vulnerable organs or require blood to live.
-Undead are particularly notable examples of this.
+Annoying Arrows: Zigzagged.
+Averted in previous versions, where well crafted arrows and bolts made from good quality materials were one of the most deadly weapons in the game, due to their ability to easily penetrate and puncture vital organs, making them the bane of most creatures which work on conventional biology.
+However, the 2014 update considerably dialed them back.
+They still have use in an army, but marksdwarves are no longer unstoppable killing machines.

 When the rendering engine was rewritten, a UNIX-only command line display was added.
 It's not used much, except for screencasting; using a terminal to watch someone play DF takes a lot less bandwidth than streaming video, and is easier to host.